Kazanir/kazanir.github.io/profiling.md

 My hope is that with all of the necessary plumbing documented in these repositories that these results should be fairly repeatable on similar hardware.
 In addition, fixes are quite obviously welcome -- if anyone sees trouble with the Drupal 8 target setup or other configuration bits that are affecting the profiling results then I'm happy to re-evaluate and re-run the tests.
 I hope that this transparency helps give the data more credibility than if it were a random pile of screenshots with no background information.

+#### Takeaways ####

+I'm not sure if the initial data reports here are enough to give any solid conclusions for Drupal 8.
+Obviously there is more work to do here -- the top-line comparison to Drupal 7 is 3-4x slower, which isn't a **good** thing.
+But we have gained significant advantages in what Drupal 8 provides out of the box and those things have value which is worth a certain amount of performance hit.
+Furthermore, a large performance differential means more when you're going from 70ms to 200ms than it does when going from 10ms to 30ms.
+Given the performance increases available through new PHP runtimes, people in charge of serious, performance-hungry Drupal 8 deployments are hopefully still in good shape.

+I'm keen to repeat these tests regularly and publish the data now that the process is fairly systematized.
+As noted above, feedback is extremely welcome (and the value of this information will also depend on figuring out if I have done anything wrong.)
+Many thanks to the HHVM team for their work on the benchmarking toolkit and for their help putting the Drupal 8 target together, as well as to advance help from `#drupal-contribute` with feedback.